Axione-Community/horus/doc/horus-dispatcher.1.md

 :   Specifies the check frequency in seconds for new available snmp polling jobs in database.
 Defaults to 30s; when set to 0, snmp queries are disabled.

--r, --error-flush-freq=hours

-:   Specifies the number of hours during which to keep poll errors in reports table (successful reports are not kept).
-Defaults to 4 hours; Flushing is disabled when set to 0. **DEPRECATED**

-    --report-flush-freq=hours

-:   Specifies the db reports table flush frequency; all entries with null report\_received\_at older than this period are deleted.
-Defaults to 3 hours. **DEPRECATED**

 -u, --device-unlock-freq

 :   Specifies the frequency in seconds for the device unlocker goroutine.
 On each keep-alive, the agents return to the dispatcher their ongoing requests.